personal growth and travel blog on my canvas homepage banner image

 1 / 1 - homemade food in malaysia.jpeg

 Where to stay in Kinabatangan: Insider Tip: Maria’s Sukau river homestay on the muddy river was my favorite place in Malaysia.
 She isn’t registered on Booking or Airbnb.
 Maria takes guests who contact her directly on Whatsapp or email.
 Maria’s Contact is: +60 13-870 0908.
+Update 2025: I have to, very sadly, update that Maria is no more.
+Now the guesthouse is run by her family.
+I hope it is still running well and good.
+Do try booking online.
+They are also on Instagram.
+Look for Sukau River Homestay.

 Read the TripAdvisor reviews about Maria and the river safaris she offers here.

-If you have a booking with Maria or with some other Sukau guesthouse, your guesthouse will pick you up from Sandakan.
+Your guesthouse will pick you up from Sandakan.
 No public transport goes until Sukau, Kinabatangan.

-Experiencing the Malaysian food culture in Kota Kinabalu
+Experiencing the Malaysian Food Culture in Kota Kinabalu

-After staying in Sukau for two days, I took a bus to the Kota Kinabalu national park.
-I had booked a hotel outside the park gate and I stayed there for three nights.
-I couldn’t climb the mountain Kota Kinabalu(Southeast Asia’s highest peak) because the climbs to the peak are booked months in advance.
-But I had gone there to hike in the national park and that is what I did.
+After staying in Sukau for two days, I took a bus to the Kota Kinabalu National Park.
+I had booked a hotel outside the park gate, and I stayed there for three nights.
+I couldn’t climb the mountain Kota Kinabalu (Southeast Asia’s highest peak) because the climbs to the peak are booked months in advance.
+But I had gone there to hike in the national park, and that is what I did.

 hearty-noodles-in-misty-mountains-kota-kinabalu.jpg